aboavent/ai-ml-bb-2021/README.md

 ![Amazon login](../main/images/blackbelt.png)
-# What the AI/ML Black belt track is all about?
+# What the AI/ML Black Belt program track is all about?

 - Promote a community of APN Builders with significant hands-on knowledge and practical experience